Memorable Manitobans: William John O’Connor (1932-2008)

 Born at Wainwright, Alberta on 26 May 1932, son of Myrtle and Bill O’Connor, he graduated from the University of Alberta (St. Joseph’s College) with a BSc (Agriculture) degree and from the University of Western Ontario with a Diploma in Business Administration.
 He was also a Pilot Officer with the Royal Canadian Air Force for three summers while putting himself through university.
 In 1955, he took a job in Nova Scotia as a feed salesman with the Pioneer Feed Division of Purity Flour Mills.
 In 1956, he joined the federal government in Ottawa where he worked in the Department of Trade and Commerce.
 He was then seconded to the Embassy in Bonn, Germany where he worked from 1958 to 1962 facilitating Canada’s agriculture trade interests with that country.

-With wife Teresa Mangione he had four children: Mary Ellen, Anne Louise, Laura Rose, and John David.
+With wife Teresa Mangione he had four children: Mary Ellen O’Connor, Anne Louise O’Connor, Laura Rose O’Connor, and John David O’Connor.

 He died on 6 February 2008 while vacationing in Mexico.

 Obituary, Winnipeg Free Press, 9 February 2008.